jayavardhana0409/Nashville-Housing-Data-Analysis-/README.md

 - Backup your data before running this script, as it modifies the existing table.
 - Review the script and adapt it to your specific database structure and requirements.

-Feel free to customize this README based on your specific context and audience.